-General syntactic sequence unification is decidable.
-We just sketch the proof idea here, details can be found in [14].
-We show decidability in three steps: First, we reduce the general syntactic sequence unification problem by a unifiability preserving transformation to a unification problem containing no sequence function symbols.
+We show decidability of a syntactic sequence unification problem in three steps: First, we reduce the problem by unifiability preserving transformation to a unification problem containing no sequence function symbols.
 Second, applying yet another unifiability preserving transformation we get rid of all free flexible arity (individual) function symbols, obtaining a unification problem whose signature consists of fixed arity individual function symbols and one flat flexible arity individual function symbol.
-Finally, we show decidability of the reduced problem using Baader-Schulz combination method [2] and decidability results for word equations and Robinson unification, both with linear constant restrictions.
+Finally, we show decidability of the reduced problem.